chenxingqiang/jax-sklearn/doc/glossary.rst

     data type
         NumPy arrays assume a homogeneous data type throughout, available in the ``.dtype`` attribute of an array (or sparse matrix).
-We generally assume simple data types for scikit-learn data: float or integer.
+We generally assume simple data types for jax-ml data: float or integer.
         We may support object or string data types for arrays before encoding or vectorizing.
 Our estimators do not work with struct arrays, for instance.